KevinSeghetti/motobyo_frontend/README.md

 password : "test"

 The system uses react router for page navigation.
-When not logged in the only valid route is login (attempting to view other routes will redirect to the login page) Once logged in, the login route goes away, and routes for logout, employee, and an about appear.
+When not logged in the only valid route is login (attempting to view other routes will redirect to the login page).
+Once logged in, the login route goes away, and routes for logout, employee, and an about appear, and it navigates to the employee page.

 Click the New button to create a new employee.
+A popup to enter values appears.
+Cancel aborts the operation, Ok sends the data to the server, after which the pop-up closes and the list refreshes.

 Click the delete button on one of the employees listed to delete it.
+Cancel aborts the operation, Ok sends a command to the server to mark the employee as inactive, after which the pop-up closes and the list refreshes.

-Click the first name on one of the employees to edit their data
+Click the first name on one of the employees to view their details

-Deleting an employee doesn't actually delete them, it just marks them as inactive
+Click the edit button on one of the employees to edit their details.

+(all 3 options: create, view, edit, use the same component)

 The filter dropdown selects whether to display active, inactive, or all employees

+The about page mostly exists to have another page to navigate to.

 ## TODO
-There are many things left to do before this app could be safely deployed
+There are many things left to do before this app could be called complete
-* highlighting of current page on nav
-* much more styling
+* more styling
-* put employee list into table
-* add proptypes
+* add react proptypes for props checking
-* input field validation
+* input field validation, ghosting of Ok when not valid
 * actual auth with server, stored in cookie and sent with all requests
 * unit tests